Asheville Humane Society Left Devastated By Hurricane Helene In North Carolina; Urgent Help Needed!

 The evacuations have not only ensured the safety of the animals but also given AHS space to plan how best to serve the community during the long recovery ahead.
 As the only open-admission shelter in Buncombe County, AHS remains committed to helping pets and people in the aftermath of the storm.
 The road to recovery will be long, but the community’s bond is strong, ready to rebuild together.

-“While the devastation is hard to comprehend, the resilience of our team and the love we have for these animals and their people is stronger than any storm,” said Colleen Daly, Social Media Coordinator for AHS.
+“While the devastation is hard to comprehend, the resilience of our team and the love we have for these animals and their people are stronger than any storm,” Colleen Daly, Social Media Coordinator for AHS, told WAN.
 “We are thankful for every donation, every volunteer, every gas tank, water barrel, or bag of pet food, and every word of encouragement during this challenging time.”

 Here Are Ways You Can Help: